Best architecture software 2025: We checked out the top CAD tools for architects

 Designers using Revit work with objects, not a vector between two points.
 That means they can work quickly and with confidence.
 And, just like Autodesk’s Civil 3D, documentation can be streamlined to ease BIM workflows.

 However, if you’re graduating from AutoCAD to Revit, you may find the transition a little overwhelming at first.
-But once you’ve scaled the steeper learning curve, the architecture software unlocks a serious competitive edge over traditional design applications.
+But once you’ve scaled the steeper learning curve, this architecture software unlocks a serious competitive edge over traditional design applications.

 (Image credit: Rhino)